North Dakota Dog Bite Injury Attorneys

 North Dakota Dog Bite Statute of Limitations

 North Dakota’s statute of limitations for dog bite and animal attack injuries is the same as any other personal injury claims.
 In North Dakota, the statute of limitations is 6 years, starting from the day the dog bite occurred.
 This time limit ensures that everyone gets a fair trial by making sure that evidence is still available and that witnesses are still reliable.
 With very few exceptions, if you want to get the compensation you deserve after a North Dakota dog bite then you should contact a personal injury attorney right away to better your chances at a fair settlement.

 North Dakota’s Dog Bite Law

 As we mentioned in the opening, North Dakota does not have a specific law that dictates the rules and liabilities of dog bites.
-The North Dakota Supreme Court mentioned in the introduction, Sendelbach v.
+North Dakota Supreme Court case, Sendelbach v.
 Grad, set the standard of negligence law in North Dakota when it comes to dog bites and the injuries they inflict.

 To receive compensation for your dog bite injuries from a negligent dog owner in North Dakota, your personal injury lawyer must prove that:

 - the dog (or other animal) owner had a duty to prevent their dog from causing injury or harm to others,

 - and that the dog owner failed to carry out that duty (also known as breach of duty), and